 - Tree No. 97 is within the alignment of master-planned Private Road B-4.
-The road alignment cannot reasonably be realigned to save this tree. - Tree No. 96 lies along the eastern edge of the alignment for master-planned Private Road B-4 and the accompanying sidewalk and stormwater management.
+The road alignment cannot reasonably be realigned to save this tree. - Tree No. 96 lies along the eastern edge of the alignment for masterplanned Private Road B-4 and the accompanying sidewalk and stormwater management facilities.
 Forty-seven percent (47%) of the tree's CRZ will be disturbed by the construction and grading.
-The tree cannot survive this much impact and should be approved for removal. - Tree No. 88 also lies along the eastern edge of the alignment for master-planned Private Road B-4 and the accompanying sidewalk and stormwater management.
+The Planning Board finds that the tree cannot survive this much impact and approves removal. - Tree No. 88 also lies along the eastern edge of the alignment for master-planned Private Road B-4 and the accompanying sidewalk and stormwater management.
 Forty percent (40%) of the tree's CRZ will be disturbed by the construction and grading.
-The tree cannot survive this much impact and should be approved for removal.
+The Planning Board finds that the tree cannot survive this much impact and approves removal.